 Wisconsin Mesothelioma Lawyer

 In Wisconsin, mesothelioma lawyers are hard at work helping the residents of the state who were exposed to asbestos get justice.
 Between 1999 and 2013, more than 5,000 people in the state died as a result of one or more asbestos-related illnesses.
 These people died because they did not know the risks or did not know they were being exposed to asbestos.
-They died of lung cancer, mesothelioma, or asbestosis.
+They died of lung cancer, asbestosis, or most often, mesothelioma.

 Asbestos in Wisconsin

 Asbestos is a natural mineral that is known to cause harm because its tiny fibers can be easily inhaled or ingested.
 Once in the body, they lodge in tissues and cause damage, sometimes even causing cancers like mesothelioma or lung cancer.
 In Wisconsin, thousands of people have died from the illnesses related to asbestos exposure, which include cancer as well as asbestosis, a scarring of the lungs.

 Wisconsin ranks high among states for asbestos-related deaths, likely due to the industrial economy.
 Much of the exposure that occurs anywhere happens on the job, mostly in industrial settings.
 In Wisconsin, the paper industry has been a big part of the economy, but the urban areas of the state, like Milwaukee have been home to a variety of industrial jobs, all of which have contributed to asbestos exposure in workers.
 Older buildings also have been and continue to be a threat to residents because of past asbestos use in the construction industry.

 Wisconsin also has natural deposits of asbestos along the border with the Upper Peninsula of Michigan.
 These include one former mine prospect, although it was never actually mined and asbestos was not extracted.
 Natural deposits always pose some danger because, if disturbed, they can release fibers of asbestos into the air and contaminate the soil and water as well.